shukebeta/shukebeta/README.md

 >   **Be positive, and always embrace changes**

-💻 Computer things
+## 💻 Computer things
 - I am experienced in C#/PHP/Javascript, which means I have been working on many projects using these languages.
 I am familiar with Python/Delphi/Java, which means I know their syntax very well, and have done some tiny projects with them.
-I also write scripts in Bash scripts that help me out from many duplicated things.
+I also write scripts in Bash scripts that help me out from boring repetitive tasks.
 - I know SVN very well, but Git is my favorite VCS tool.
 - I love docker, if a service can be deployed by docker-compose, I would like to deploy it that way.
 - Node.js is also great.
 I find myself writing more and more back-end code using node.js

-## Projects
+## 🌀 Projects

 - [ytabc.com](https://ytabc.com) I am currently working on this cross-border e-commerce platform as a full stack developer.
 The backend of this project is using .NET Core 3.1 and the front-end of the project is using Vue.js.
 - [corpus.shukebeta.com](https://corpus.shukebeta.com) This small project is actually an one PHP file project, but it's really useful for learning new words.
 You could easily find sample sentences for a specific word or phrase in English or Chinese in seconds. [show me the code](https://github.com/shukebeta/ec_corpus)

-🤖 Me
+## 🤖 About me
-- I believe everybody could get a better life as long as they are willing to pursue.
+- I love straightforward way in communication, and hate wasting time.
-- I sometimes think I am still a boy, though I am a father of two boys.
+- Sometimes I think I am still a boy, though I am already a father of two boys.
-- Ingressing, Hiking, and camping are my current hobbies.
+- I love ingressing, hiking, and camping in my spare time.

+This Readme.md page is inspired by [Queensfeery](https://github.com/queensferryme)